danieldizzy/Hanabi/Announcement.md

-## SECOND ANNOUNCEMENT::tada: :fireworks::boom::fireworks::boom:SATURDAY HANABI::boom::fireworks::boom::fireworks::tada:
+# SECOND ANNOUNCEMENT::tada: :fireworks::boom::fireworks::boom:SATURDAY HANABI::boom::fireworks::boom::fireworks::tada:
 Hi guys I will tell you the schedule of Saturday's [Hanabi](http://adachikanko.net/en/event/39thhanabi) and Lunch.

 The plan is to meet at Shibuya for lunch and then go to the Hanabi later in the evening.
 (Do something inbetween)

-* **Lina and her Family will meet us at the Hanabi Station :5:30pm** or otherwise**
+###Lina and her Family will meet us at the Hanabi Station :5:30pm or we meet somewhere and walk to the Hanabi together.

 * Meeting time for lunch **12 :30 pm**
 * Meeting point: **[Shibuya Station](https://goo.gl/maps/msb6HFRduCt)**  or at the [Restaurant](http://www.mkrestaurants.co.jp/shop/ "MK Restaurant Shabushabu Menu")
-* After Lunch we visit some other places and then move to the Hanabi event around 5;00pm.
+* After Lunch we visit some other places and then move to the Hanabi event around 5:00pm.
+(We can discuss later)
 * If you have any interesting plances to visit after the lunch that would be nice to suggest but I propose some cool desert  **[Optional suggestion is a disert in Ginza because of the hot summer its good to eat some cold sweets](http://salon.adametrope.com/img/salon2016/pdf/ginza_sabou_menu_001.pdf)**
 * Venue: **[Arakawa Riverbed (Tokyo Metro Chiyoda Line Bridge to Nishiarai Bridge) Senjigawa Ogawa Town  Adachi-ku, Tokyo Japan](http://adachikanko.net/en/event/39thhanabi)**